ocharles/blog/posts/2014-04-26-constructing-generically.md

 ```

 A `Coffee` is more than just a single field though, and we need a way to combine
 individual fields together.
-This is done by the use of the `:*:` constuctor,
+This is done by the use of the `:*:` constructor,
 which we can think of as having "fields on the left" and "fields on the
 right".
 To construct `:*:` we need to compose a builder on the left with
 the builder on the right, so we use `Compose` to join the left and right